 Truck Stops & Road Safety

-In South Africa the road traffic data indicates that:
+In South Africa, road traffic data indicates that:

-- There is a high rate of accidents and one of the factors that have been identified as contributing to this problem is fatigue, and this includes truckers, especially with the distances they have to travel transporting goods.
+- There is a high rate of road crashes and one of the factors that have been identified as contributing to this problem is fatigue, and this includes truckers, especially with the distances they have to travel transporting goods.

 - There is a need for convenient, safe and comfortable truck stops on all major road freight routes around South Africa.

 Research on Drowsiness / Driver Tiredness amongst Truck Drivers

 Driver tiredness poses a significant risk to road safety - and several studies have indicated that this problem is experienced daily by Truck drivers

 - In a study in the US, more than 36 per cent of truck drivers said that finding a rest area in which to park is a problem every night.

 - More than 80 per cent said that at least once a week, they continue to drive past the point of feeling "safe and alert" because they cannot find a place to stop and rest.